 There is an upside though.
 Thankfully, all that disappearing free time isn’t just used up fruitlessly spinning from one app to another.
 Smart phones are incredibly useful.
 They help us navigate the world anew, with fresh perspectives and un-blinkered eyes, they connect us and bind us, and bring new insights and information with a minimum of difficulty.

-Adam’s research shows that we spend an average of 9 minutes per day on healthy, constructive apps that enrich us.
+In fact, Adam’s research shows that we spend an average of 9 minutes per day on healthy, constructive apps that enrich us.
 However, he warns, 27 minutes per day is taken up on the types of damaging apps that cause fear, isolation and depression, like social media and news sites.
-A much larger figure than healthy app use.

 The question remains, if the outcome of spending so much time glued to mobile phones is likely to damage us, then why do we spend so much time doing it?

 Research over a 10 year period by Natasha Dow Schüll, a cultural anthropologist from MIT, into highly addictive Las Vegas slot machines discovered that people enjoyed the game despite the low chance of success and repetitive nature of the activity.
 In fact, she discovered, heavy users were actually disappointed to win, precisely because it broke the repetitiveness of the game .
 She called the lulling, dream-like state of pleasure aroused by these types of games a ‘ludic loop’.
 The loop in question being the pathway, littered with small rewards, that gently nudges you to pull a lever here, a button there, but always with the view to keep you playing.